Community Division: Endogenic vs. Traumagenic

 Since our re-emergence (after years of raising kids and running a more-than-full-time business) into the DID community, we have only seen attacks from DID-identified systems regarding non-DID-identified systems.
 Imagine how that looks to us.
 Finally someone explained about non-DID-identified systems attacking those with DID.

-Either way, your behavior is deplorable.
-I suspect deliberate trolling of the DID community at the base of it by non-multiples pretending to be multiples.
+Either way, their behavior is deplorable [yes you, your community, I don't care which side of the debate you're on].
+I suspect deliberate trolling of the DID community at the base of it by non-multiples pretending to be multiples — i.e. trolls masquerading as endogenic systems to deliberately provoke fear and hatred of endogenics — or vice-versa.
 However, I know sincere persons who are not exclusionary or attacking of persons with DID who identify as non-DID systems.
 Everyone has a right to define their own identity and it does not make them bad people.

 So basically if you have been attacked, and I don't care which side is attacking whom — you have been trolled.
 And all trolls, whether singlet or multiple, are behaving deplorably and do not deserve to be in an inclusive community until they wake up and smell the coffee about causing people distress and trauma.
 So, if you're over-generalizing and expanding the behavior of some to predict the behavior of all in any group, and doing it without getting to know the individuals/entities involved — you too are at risk of falling into the troll category, and need to check your own behavior and think about whom you may be hurting — even yourself.

 People who claim to not have become multiple through trauma are called "Endogenic" systems.
 Those who have a system believed to have arisen from trauma are called "Traumagenic" systems.